 Losing sleep over concerns about the coronavirus?
 You're not alone, but getting adequate sleep and managing stress are essential to staying healthy.
 While it might be hard to turn off the news and go to bed at a decent hour, it might be one of the best things you can do.

-Well, it’s not quite so simple.
-This inconsistency can be almost as bad as not getting enough sleep, explained Dr. Charles Czeisler, Baldino Professor of Sleep Medicine at Harvard Medical School.
+Inconsistency in sleep patterns can be almost as bad as not getting enough sleep, explained Charles Czeisler, Baldino Professor of Sleep Medicine at Harvard Medical School.

 Your body wants to start the sleep cycles at a certain time (typically after dusk, but artificial light pushes that back).
 By going to bed at different times every night, you're confusing your body.

 This confusion created by inconsistent bed and wake times means people miss important stages of the sleep cycle.

 Throughout the night, people experience three stages of non-REM (rapid eye movement) and one stage of REM sleep over 90-minute chunks of time.
 The brain cycles over and over as you sleep.
 And while you might be getting the recommended seven hours a night, because of the inconsistent schedule, you might be missing a cycle or two.
 This affects the quality of your sleep, and may result in waking up groggy and tired.